sabasiddique1/trace-guard-ai/README.md

 ![Dashboard](docs/screenshots/dashboard.png)

-*Counts, never an accuracy percentage — and the page says plainly that its own numbers are not the citable ones.*
+*The dashboard shows counts, never an accuracy percentage — and states in the interface itself that its own numbers are not the ones to quote.*

 ---